wsanders/M5PaperS3-Stuff/README.md

 # M5PaperS3-Stuff

 ## Hints
-- To install the epdiy library, just clone it into your arduino IDE libraries directory.
+- To install the epdiy library, I just cloned it into my Arduino IDE "libraries" directory.
+No further configuration was required.

 ## Arduino IDE: M5PaperS3 Simple Badge.